World Intellectual Property Organization: PATENTSCOPE

 PATENTSCOPE is a public patent database provided by WIPO that serves as an official publication source for patent applications filed under the Patent Cooperation Treaty and covers numerous national and regional patent collections.
 In 2021 it held over 100 million patent documents including 4.2 million published international patent applications.

+The Green Technology Book

+In November 2022 at UNFCCC COP27, WIPO introduced its new Flagship publication the Green Technology Book.
+This digital-first publication aims to put innovation, technology and intellectual property at the forefront in the fight against climate change.
+The inaugural edition of this annual publication focused on available solutions for climate-change adaptation to reduce vulnerability as well as to increase resilience to the impacts of climate change.
+The book was created in cooperation with the Climate Technology Center and Network (CTCN) and the Egyptian Academy of Scientific Research and Technology (ASTR).
+It features 200 adaptation technologies, which are also available in the WIPO GREEN database of innovative technologies and needs.

+WIPO Pearl

+The WIPO Pearl database was created in 2014.
+It gives access to scientific and technical terms derived from patent documents.
+It aims to promote accurate and consistent use of terms across different languages, and to make it easier to search and share scientific and technical knowledge.
+It operates in ten languages.

 Directors General

 On 1 October 2020, Daren Tang of Singapore succeeded Gurry as Director General.
 His candidacy was backed by the United States and 54 other countries over China's preferred candidate, Wang Binying, who received 28 votes out of the 83 voting members.